 3. Click the Add share folder button to specify a folder as the search path of media server.
-The screen will then appear as shown in Figure 4-56.
+The screen will then appear as shown in Figure 4-42.

-Figure 4-56 Add New Folder
+Figure 4-42 Add New Folder

-- > Display Name You can enter a display name for the share folder. - > Share entire partition Choose this option and then the folders contained in this partition will all be shared. - > Folder Location- Displays the location of this folder. - > Select Check the radio button to select the folder to share. - > Folder Displays folders that are in current path. - > Upper Click this button to get into the upper folder. - > Save Click this button to save your settings and the page will be redirected to the media server configuration page. - Back Click this button to discard the settings and just go to the media server configuration page. - 4.
-Click the Scan All button to scan all the share folders immediately.
-You can also select the Auto-scan, at same time, select an auto scan interval time by drop-down list.
-In this case, the media server will auto scan the share folders.
+- > Display Name You can enter a display name for the share folder. - > Share entire partition You can select this option and then the folders contained in this partition will all be shared. - > Folder Location- Displays the location of this folder. - > Select You can select this option to share the specified folder. - > Folder Name of folders that is in current path. - > upper You can click the upper button to get into the upper folder. - > Save You can click the Save button to save your settings and the page will be redirected to the media server configuration page. - Back You can click the Back button to discard the settings and just go to the media server configuration page.